Trooper Down – Peter V. Jakubiak, Sr.

 This year we published two books.
 The first one was written by a member of our scientific board, the historian Dr.Dieter Krüger and bears the title: At the Abyss?
 The Era of the Military Alliances: NATO and Warsaw Pact 1947-1991.
 The second one, written by Mira Keune and me, is titled Point Alpha – From the Hot Spot of the Cold War to a Learning Place of History.
 It highlights the political and military history of the Cold War era in the Fulda Gap from 1946/47, the role of the American units, and the history of communist regime in the GDR until its end in 1989.
 The next publication is under construction.
 It deals with the operational plans of NATO and Warsaw Pact in the Fulda Gap and compiles the results of a scientific conference held last year.

 Point Alpha Stiftung

 Geschäftsführer Point Alpha Akademie

 Reunion Photo Album

-Books can be ordered by contacting Carlton at email@example.com or at his postal address:
+Books can be ordered by contacting Carlton at email@example.com in a new window or at his postal address:

 512 Sundance Lane